micmejia/bible-dump/ASND/Numbers/Num 24.md

-at sinabi niya, "Ako si Balaam na anak ni Beor, at may malinaw akong pang-unawa.[^a]
+at sinabi niya, "Ako si Balaam na anak ni Beor, at may malinaw akong pang-unawa.